rh-mobb/documentation/content/rosa/virt-gitops/index.md

     Navigating back to the list of VMs in OpenShift, both VMs are running.
     ![screenshot of vms running](./images/vms-running.png)

+    That is one of the superpowers of OpenShift GitOps in that it keeps you applications in sync as there were specified in Git, elimiating application drift.

 4. Make changes to the virtual machines through git.